-A neotropical migrant that spends its winters in Central and South America, the Golden-winged Warbler population has suffered one of the steepest declines of any songbird species in North America, falling more than three percent annually over the last 40 years across its range, with a total decline of 60-70%.
+A neotropical migrant that spends its winters in Central and South America, the Golden-winged Warbler population has suffered one of the steepest declines of any songbird species in North America, falling 2.5 percent annually between 1966 and 2014 across its range, with a total decline of 65-70%.
 That decline is due primarily to habitat loss and land use change, particularly the reduction of early-successional, or ‘young forest' breeding habitat within a contiguous forest matrix of diverse ages.
-In these habitats, the Golden-winged Warbler is a ground nester that rears its brood in young forest or brushland patches before moving into the older adjacent deciduous forest once the chicks have fledged.
-As part of a full life cycle conservation initiative, ABC also works to restore and preserve GWWA breeding habitat throughout the Great Lakes Region and Appalachia, as well as migratory stopover sites and wintering grounds in Central and South America.
+In these habitats, the Golden-winged Warbler is a ground nester that rears its brood in young forest or brushland patches before moving into older adjacent deciduous forest once the chicks have fledged.
+As part of a full life cycle conservation initiative, ABC works to restore and preserve GWWA breeding habitat throughout the Great Lakes Region and Appalachia, as well as migratory stopover sites and wintering grounds in Central and South America.

-The Golden-winged Warbler is listed as a Species in Greatest Conservation Need (SGCN) in the Minnesota State Wildlife Action Plan and a Minnesota Stewardship Species by Minnesota Audubon.
+The Golden-winged Warbler is listed as a Species in Greatest Conservation Need in the Minnesota State Wildlife Action Plan, listed as a Minnesota Stewardship Species by Minnesota Audubon, listed as a Partners in Flight Tri-National Concern species, and is on the 2016 State of the Birds Watch List.
 Maintaining or increasing the state's population is critical to keeping the species off the endangered species list in the future.
-Furthermore, other young forest avian species such as the American Woodcock, Rose-breasted Grosbeak, Eastern Towhee, Veery, and Billed-Cuckoo also benefit from young forest habitat.
+Furthermore, other young forest avian species such as the American Woodcock, Rose-breasted Grosbeak, Eastern Towhee, Chestnut-sided Warbler, Veery, and Black Billed-Cuckoo also benefit from young forest habitat.

-In 2013, American Bird Conservancy (ABC) proposed a MN OHF habitat enhancement project through the Lessard-Sams Outdoor Heritage Council to implement science-based Golden-winged Warbler Best Management Practices to restore and maintain young forest habitat in non-commercial forest cover-types to help sustain the Golden-winged Warbler population in the state as well as benefit populations of more than 20 other SGCN, game and non-game species.
+In 2013, American Bird Conservancy (ABC) received funding for a MN OHF habitat enhancement project entitled ‘Young Forest Conservation' to implement science-based Golden-winged Warbler Best Management Practices to restore and maintain young forest/brushland habitat in non-commercial forest cover-types to help sustain the Golden-winged Warbler population in the state, as well as benefit populations of more than 20 other SGCN, game and non-game species.
 (See pictures at left for before, during and after views of our work.
 Photos by Peter Dieser.)

 ABC's OHF Successes to Date

-• ABC has also completed an additional 47 acres using Neotropical Birds Migratory Conservation Act (NMBCA) grant funds (Beltrami County Three Island Park (2013-14)) and completed an additional 46 acres using National Fish and Wildlife Foundation (NFWF) grant funds (Banning State Park (Cloquet DNR) (2015-16)).
-This brings the total number of acres accomplished since July 2013 on MN public lands to 2655.
+• ABC has also completed an additional 47 acres using Neotropical Birds Migratory Conservation Act (NMBCA) grant funds (Beltrami County Three Island Park (2013-14)) and completed an additional 46 acres using National Fish and Wildlife Foundation (NFWF) grant funds (Banning State Park (2015-16)).
+This brings the total number of acres accomplished since July 2013 on MN public lands to 4452.

-• The MN Golden-winged Warbler Public and Private Lands Coordinators have also taught young forest Best Management Practices (BMPs) to natural resource managers and private citizens at educational workshops in partnerships with the MN Department of Natural Resources, the U.S. Fish and Wildlife Service, MN Forestry Association, MN County Land Departments, The Wildlife Society, and the Minnesota Logger Education Program.
+• The MN Golden-winged Warbler Public and Private Lands Coordinators have also taught young forest Best Management Practices (BMPs) to natural resource managers and private citizens at educational workshops in partnerships with the MN Department of Natural Resources, the U.S. Fish and Wildlife Service, MN Forestry Association, MN County Land Departments, The Wildlife Society, The Forest Stewards Guild, and the Minnesota Logger Education Program.

 Thanks to the MN OHF, ABC is able to make habitat conservation and enhancement a reality for the Golden-winged Warbler and other species of concern in Minnesota.